guard/guard-jasmine/README.md

 The `:keep_failed` failed option remembers failed suites and not failed specs.
 The reason for this decision is to avoid additional round trip time to request the Jasmine test runner for each single spec, which is mostly more expensive than running a whole suite.

+In general you want to leave the `:clean` flag on, which ensures that only Jasmine specs (files ending with `_spec.js`, `_spec.coffee` and `_spec.js.coffee` inside your project are passed to the runner.
+If you have a custom project structure or spec naming convention, you can set `:clean` to false to skip that file filter.

 ### Specdoc options